 No built in graphics

 Not everybody wants to or can afford the latest and greatest when it comes to a new CPU.
 For some people who just want to build out a new multi-purpose rig sometimes less is definitely more and the i3-9100F is a great option for people in that position.

-It’s quad-core with a boosted 4.2Ghz clock that means it is suitable for any budget gaming PC too, especially if you pair it with a half-decent GPU to handle the grunt.
+It’s quad-core with a boosted 4.2Ghz clock which means it is suitable for any budget gaming PC too, especially if you pair it with a half-decent GPU to handle the grunt.